 It has become a lot more acceptable these days to simply live together—you get all of the benefits of married life, but without the legal ties ... (more)

 As someone who loves psychology and enjoys observing the intricacies of human behavior, it amazes me how much the art of dating has changed.

 I was raised in the 70's and 80's; a time when old fashioned manners still applied.
 An era when going on a date meant giving an actual face-to-face invitation to the object of your affections, holding the door open as she left your car or approached a doorway, grasping her hand while crossing the street, promptly picking her up at home right on time, and thanking her the next day with a courteous phone call.
 It was a time when being courteous,... (more)

 ...all the time, or hers in his.
 Another had a huge fear of being controlled.
 Two said they were children of divorce and violence at the hands of their fathers.

 Overall though, most claimed that having their freedom remained their most cherished reason for remaining single and that marriage simply didn't appeal to them on a personal level.

 For those of the male species still wanting to walk down the nearest aisle, possibly have children and enjoy the happiness of sharing your life with the woman of your dreams, don't let these factors keep you from looking.
-There are... (more)
+There... (more)